User Profile

 But I also wish a brave editor had been willing to cut likeā€¦30% off the long internal monologues of each of the characters.
 Thereā€™s a lot thatā€™s good in this book, and a lot of wonderful ideas and images, butā€¦ itā€™s so bogged down and repetitive that itā€™s hard to enjoy the ride.

-Berry, Michael, Han Song: Hospital (Hardcover, Amazon Crossing) No rating
+Michael Berry, Han Song: Hospital (Hardcover, Amazon Crossing) No rating

 Review of 'Hospital' on 'Storygraph'